SkoolNotes/Taproot/2020ENG201/KBENG201GradedDiscussionPrep.md

 * However, it is possible to gauge the darkness by analyzing the dialog with other characters
 * Find quotes about
 	1. How others are happy/not dark
-	2. (optimally) How marlow darkens the same scene
+	2. (optimally) How Marlow darkens the same scene

 **CONFLIGHT!**